alphagov/govuk-prototype-kit/docs/documentation/writing-js.md

 JavaScript can be directly written in a file.

-You can define a block that will add that will at the JavaScript to the page, this needs to be done in the ``.html`` file.
+You can define a block that will add the JavaScript to the page, this needs to be done in the ``.html`` file.

 ```
 {% block page_scripts %}